platformsh/platformsh-docs/docs/src/languages/go.md

 disk: 1024
 ```

-Note that there will still be an Nginx proxy server sitting in front of your application.
+Note that there is still an Nginx proxy server sitting in front of your application.
 If desired, certain paths may be served directly by Nginx without hitting your application (for static files, primarily) or you may route all requests to the Go application unconditionally, as in the example above.

 ## Accessing services